 - severe and exceptional; and

 - unforeseen or unavoidable; and

 - close in time to the Assessment, or where the student can demonstrate that the circumstances continued to have an impact on their academic performance in the Assessment.

-Such circumstances may be considered to have had an adverse impact on the student's academic performance in Assessment and/or have prevented a student from submitting a Coursework Assessment and/or attending a scheduled Assessment.
+Such circumstances may be considered to have had an adverse impact on the student's academic performance in assessment and/or have prevented a student from submitting a Coursework assessment and/or attending a scheduled exam or class test.

-The rules that govern the operation of extenuating circumstances start on page 128 of the Academic Regulations 2017/18.
+The rules that govern the operation of extenuating circumstances can be found in the Extenuating Circumstances Policy and Procedure

 What circumstances are likely to be accepted?